 Core Concepts

-The Basics
+The basics

 What you will learn

-In this first section, you learn the following:
+In this section, you will:

 - Deploy these jobs to a Runner and customize the available functionality

-- Learn how to parametrize job execution with Variables
+- Parametrize job execution with Variables

 Set aside 30 minutes to complete the section.